CURAC/ARUCC Board 2017-2018

 Kent spent 40 years at the University of Guelph, with a 35 year professional career in Computing and Communications Services.
 Early in his career, he designed and managed the first generation of campus network and was the project manager developing the first network to connect most Canadian universities.
 He was also on the Board of ONET, the Ontario regional network.
 Inter-university collaboration was a professional goal.
 Before retirement, Kent supported strategic planning of computing and communications technologies to support the University goals in learning and research.
 Kent understands how modern communications technologies, including social media, are critical operational components for organizations to support their members and deliver their message to strategic partners.

 Director Beverley D. (Bev) Stefureak retired as Assistant Secretary of the Governing Council of the University of Toronto (2001-2004), previously University Secretary and Judicial Officer at Lakehead University (1983-2001).
 A member of the Retirees Association of Lakehead University since 2008, she has served as Chair of their Program Committee, as Secretary, and as the Membership Secretary since 2009.
-She was elected to the CURAC/ARUCC Board in 2014 and has served as Chair of the Benefits Committee for the past two years.
+She was elected to the CURAC/ARUCC Board in 2014 and has served as Chair of the Benefits Committee for the past four years.

 Director Ed Unrau is currently president of the University of Manitoba Retirees Association.
 He retired in 2006 after 36 years with the university and was a member first of the public relations department, which evolved into the public affairs department and still later into university relations.
 He was assistant director of the department and, at retirement, manager of publications and special projects.
 He is a graduate of the University of Manitoba.
 For the past five years he has been editor of the quarterly magazine of the Western Canadian Aviation Museum.